 It’s been a couple of weeks since we shared news that the Sony Xperia S was being added to the AOSP (Android Open Source Project) by Technical Lead Jean-Baptiste Queru.
 This aims to deliver a Nexus-like, pure vanilla Android experience to the device.
 Now, Sony has released the proprietary binaries required to make it happen!

-Posted August 28, 2012 By: Jimmy McGee
+Posted August 28, 2012 at 11:00 am by Jimmy McGee

 Recently, XDA News Writer Ian Stacy reported that Technical Lead of the Android Open Source Project at Google, Jean-Baptiste Queru announced that the first experimental device was added to the Android Open Source Project tree.
 This phone was the Sony Xperia S. While this is good news for Sony and Android in general, what does this really mean?

 XDA Developer TV Producer azrienoch returns to give his opinion on this announcement.
 Is it good for developers?
 Is it good for Android?
 Who does this development in the Android Open Source Project really benefit?
 To find out azrienoch’s answers to these questions, check out this video.

 Posted August 2, 2012 at 09:00 pm by Former Writer